ManuelElizaldi/Stock-analysis/README.md

 # Stock-analysis
-#Overview of Project: In this project we used VBA, Excel's programming langugae in order to create a macro that helps us analyze a set of data easily.
-When we run the macro we created we can determine the return of any stock and decide if we want to invest in it.
+#Overview of Project: The background for this project was to find an attractive investment option from a variety of different stocks for out client.
+In order to decide where to invest we used VBA, Excel's programming langugae in order to create a macro that helps us analyze a set of data easily.
+If we run the macro we are able to easily calculate the yearly return for each stock and then based on these information our client can decide where to invest.

 #Results: